mk-fg/pulseaudio-mixer-cli/README.rst

 .. _pa-mixer.example.cfg: pa-mixer.example.cfg

 Misc usage hints
 ````````````````

 - Running the thing in a drop-down terminal ("quake console" like guake,
   yakuake, tilda, terra, yeahconsole) makes it into something like a keyboard
   version of regular "tray volume app".

+- To set volume for very transient sounds (e.g. event "blips") that are too
+  quick to disappear to adjust them in any way, --dump-stream-parameters option
+  and volume setting through config file can be used (see "Config file" section
+  above for details).

+- Clients/apps that change their volume can be forced to have fixed volume or
+  min/max thresholds by using "volume-..." settings and "reapply: true"
+  (to enforce these on every volume-change event).